-Florence is one of my all time favourite cities in Italy and perhaps all of Europe.
-The very first time I came here I felt as if I was on cloud nine – incredible architecture, history, art, gelato gelato gelato, and so much more to discover!
-So here are the top 20:
+Florence is one of my all-time favourite cities in Italy and perhaps all of Europe.
+The very first time I came here I felt as if I was on cloud nine.
+There’s incredible architecture, history, art, some of the world’s best gelato and so much more to discover!
+So here are the top 20 must see attractions in Florence to help you plan your first visit to Florence, Italy.

 1. Florence Cathedral